* Important *

-When you press the “Enter” key to start a new line, WordPress adds a normal paragraph ending tag (</p>) to the content’s HTML.
-To insert a line break tag (<br />) and create single line spacing, use both the “shift” and “enter” keys …
+When you hit the “Enter” key to add spacing between lines of text, WordPress adds a regular paragraph ending tag (</p>) behind the scenes.
+To insert a line break tag (<br />) and create single line returns, use both the “shift” and “enter” keys …

-(Line break returns)
+(Line spacing – break returns)

-(WordPress comes with a built-in responsive editor)
+(WordPress comes with a built-in responsive content editor)

 (Full Height Editor function disabled)

-(Full Height Editor feature disabled – Distraction-Free Writing Mode feature hidden)
+(Full Height Editor feature disabled)

 (Text Box Resizing Feature)

-(Drag and drop to resize your content editor)
+(Drag and drop to resize your editor)

-(Resized content editor)
+(Resized WordPress editor)

 You can use Distraction Free Writing with both the Visual and Text editor and switch between the two tabs while working …

-(Distraction-Free Mode – Text Editor)
+(Distraction-Free Mode – WordPress Text Editor)